open-telemetry/opentelemetry-js-contrib/GUIDELINES.md

 #### Single Module

-This is the easy and common case, where the instrumented package is also also the patched package, thus the supported versions align.
+This is the typical case, where the instrumented package is also the patched package, thus the supported versions align.

 #### Different Modules